Slice29/slice-casino/README.md

 ## Implementation Details

 The app.js is the main script processing all the logic and making sure everything works correctly.
-Coming from a C++ background, I wanted to work with bi-dimensional arrays.
+I wanted to work with bi-dimensional arrays.
 The whole app is structured around the slots being converted to one big matrix.
 I found it helped a lot with the following maths.
 The paylines, additional wins and changing the values of the slots are also handled here.

 The script is broken down into several functions, as granular and functional as I could design them.
 I looked nowhere for inspiration when starting the design of the app, and as that has certainly proven challenging it's equally rewarding.